Recommended PCs

 The CPU is the most important component to have inside the PC these days.
 Just look on the spec sheet of the machine and it will mention one of the following:

 We recommend the following types - if you get one of these inside you'll get a long lasting speedy PC.
 They cost a bit more to have one of these inside but its money well spent.
 It will be faster, faster faster!! for longer.
-In ascending order of age and thus the best-spec:
+In descending order of speed and ability (best at the top):

 we do not recommend the following types - they are cheaper, they sometimes sound the same as the above, but they're not, they're slower, slower, slower!!
 The salesmen try to sell you these, either to satisfy their sales quota, or because they are... well...... thick! or to be P.C. (no pun intended) 'not trained very well'.

 The CPU component is the most important thing to get right these days.
-Everything else (memory, hard disk space, DVD Drive, Battery Life) all fall into place nicely if you make sure you get one of the recommended CPUs listed above inside your next computer.
-Please don't call us asking us 'what about the memory, will it have enough memory?' the rest all falls into place, you'll get plenty of everything, more than you would if you went for the other cheaper PCs - choosing a new PC is a piece of cake when you follow this advice.
+Everything else (memory, hard disk space, DVD Drive) all fall into place nicely if you make sure you get one of the recommended CPUs listed above inside your next computer.
+You'll get plenty of everything else with it, more than you would if you went for the other cheaper PCs (see for yourself when you go browsing different computers, compare the specs) - choosing a new PC is a piece of cake when you follow this advice.

 Operating system.